davetron5000/naildrivin5.com/_posts/2013-01-24-if-you-call-out-bad-code.markdown

 project, didn't understand what the issue was, and went back to work.

 Now, I'm all for bad projects and bad code being called out.
-Our industry produces some shitty code, and a general lack of craftsmanship can kill business, or even people.
+Our industry produces some shitty code, and a general lack of repsect for craft can kill business, or even people.
 So bad code needs to be pointed out.
 The question is, is this bad code?
 I think we can all agree that if it *is* bad code, we should try to point it out in a more constructive way (and I know it's easier said than done), but let's forget the tone and focus on the message.
 Is `replace` a silly project, or implemented in a stupid way?